DoTheEvo/selfhosted-apps-docker/_knowledge-base/backup-vlans.md

 <details>
 <summary><h3>Some basic networking knowledge is required.</h3></summary>

-You should know about IP addresses, Mac addresses, packets, **frames**, swiches, routers, about existance of the first 4 OSI layers,..
+You should know about IP addresses, Mac addresses, packets, frames, swiches, routers, about existance of first 4 OSI layers,..

 * [What is OSI Model | Real World Examples](https://youtu.be/0y6FtKsg6J4)
 * [OSI Model Deep Dive](https://youtu.be/oVVlMqsLdro)